 - Start your campfire early enough to cook over hot coals (not flames).

-- Pour oil into a cast iron Dutch oven, place it carefully on a campfire grate over the hot coals.
+- Pour oil into a large cast-iron skillet, Dutch oven or some type of cast iron pan that is deep enough to hold hot oil without splashing into the fire.
+Place carefully on a campfire grate over hot coals.
 CAUTION: Oil is flammable!
 Keep the campfire flames low and a fair distance from the oil.

 - Roll donuts in powdered sugar, shake off excess and serve warm.

 - Repeat the same process with the “dough holes”.